 1. Hike the Wangapeka Track

 Discover the beauty of the Wangapeka River along the multi-day Wangapeka Track.
 The Wangapeka Track takes 4-6 days to complete, taking hikers through steep mountainous landscapes, crossing two saddles and delving into the forested valleys of four different rivers.
 This is a one-way trail where you will need to organise transport at the other end.
-The trail ends on Wangapeka Road near Little Wanganui, 18km south of Karamea.
+The trail ends on Wangapeka Road near Little Wanganui, 18km (11 miles) south of Karamea.
 Find out what to do on the other end in our 7 Amazing Things to Do in Karamea.